-Braces may be cheaper than Invisalign, but they come with a major disadvantage: all that metal.
-Your teeth will be covered in bulky brackets and strong wires, which you’ll show off to the world every time you smile or speak.
+Braces may be cheaper than Invisalign, and they will work, but they come with a slight disadvantage.
+The metal in your mouth.
+Your teeth will be covered in brackets and strong wires, which you’ll show off to the world every time you smile or speak.

 This might make you feel embarrassed or like you’re back in high school.